Tips and Tricks

 To switch off the debugging helpers:

-- Select Tools > Options > Debugger > Locals and Expressions.
+- Select Tools > Options > Debugger > Locals.

 - Uncheck the Use Debugging Helper checkbox.